kovanostra/message-passing-neural-network/README.md

     - labels: torch.tensor.Size(M,M)
     * All features and labels should be preprocessed to be of the same size

-For example, in the protein-folding data:
+For example, in the protein-folding dataset:

     - M: represents the number of aminoacids
     - N: represents the number of protein features